nextgis/docs_ngweb/source/quick_tutorial.rst

 -------------------------------------------------

-**NextGIS Web** - is a server :term:`geographical information system` (:abbr:`GIS (geographical information system)`), which allows to display maps in web browser.
+**NextGIS Web** - is a server :term:`geographical information system` (:abbr:`GIS (geographical information system)`), which allows to store and to edit geodata and to display maps in web browser.
 Also NextGIS Web can share geodata :term:`geodata <geodata>` with other NextGIS software.